XuanrZhang/bagofmotifs/README.md

 Program searches for orthologous gene enhancers between query and target sequences using transcription factor binding site motif signatures.
 <Br>
 <Br>
-Aligns divergent enhancers based on their collection of binding motifs rather than the standard approach of using sequences alone.
+Aligns divergent enhancers in organisms based on their collection of binding motifs rather than the standard approach of using nucleotide sequences alone.

 ## Usage

 To run the program from the command line, enter:

 ```
 ./main.R <query file> <target file>
 ```

 - Relative path to query file (lasagna motif file)